Back to Blog

 Mobile Development

 Flutter is our recommended framework for real estate apps in 2026.
-Its single codebase for iOS and Android reduces development time by 30 to 40 percent, and its rendering engine handles the complex UI elements like map overlays, image galleries, and interactive charts that real estate apps require.
+One codebase for iOS and Android cuts development time by 30 to 40 percent.
+Its rendering engine also handles complex UI elements, like map overlays, image galleries, and interactive charts, very well.
 For apps that need the absolute best native performance, particularly for AR features and camera integration, consider native development with Swift for iOS and Kotlin for Android.

 Backend

-Node.js with NestJS provides a scalable, modular backend that handles the diverse API requirements of a real estate platform.
-Elasticsearch powers the property search engine, providing fast, relevant search results across millions of listings with complex filtering.
-PostgreSQL with PostGIS extension handles geospatial queries for map-based search, radius-based filtering, and commute time calculations.
+Node.js with NestJS gives you a scalable, modular backend for the many API needs of a real estate platform.
+Elasticsearch powers the property search engine, delivering fast, relevant results across millions of listings with complex filtering.
+PostgreSQL with the PostGIS extension handles geospatial queries, like radius-based search and commute time calculations.

 Media and Content

 Cloudinary or AWS S3 with CloudFront handles image storage, optimization, and delivery.
 For virtual tours, integrate with Matterport's SDK or build a custom viewer using Three.js for web and Unity for native mobile.
-Video content should be transcoded and streamed through a CDN to ensure fast loading across network conditions.
+Transcode and stream video content through a CDN, so it loads fast across network conditions.

 Maps and Location

-Google Maps Platform provides the most comprehensive map data for India, including accurate geocoding, routing, and Places API for nearby amenities.
-MapMyIndia (now MapmyIndia/Mappls) is an alternative that offers India-specific advantages including more accurate rural mapping and compliance with Indian government mapping regulations.
+Google Maps Platform provides the most comprehensive map data for India, including accurate geocoding, routing, and the Places API for nearby amenities.
+Mappls (formerly MapmyIndia) is an alternative with India-specific advantages, including more accurate rural mapping and compliance with Indian government mapping regulations.

 Development Cost and Timeline